geoSABINA/sabinaNSDM/README.md

 ### Citing SabinaNSDM package

-A research paper detailing the package details and functions is under review, but until it is published, please reference the packe as following:
+A research paper detailing the package details and functions is under review, but until it is published, please reference the package as following:

 <code> <i> Rubén G. Mateo, Jennifer Morales-Barbero, Alejandra Zarzo-Arias,Herlander Lima, Teresa Goicolea 2024. sabinaNSDM: an R package for spatially-nested hierarchical species distribution modeling.
 [![DOI](https://zenodo.org/...)